056 – The relationship between a gas’ temperature and its volume

 Educational Goals

-• Understanding Volumetric Expansion: Participants will explore how the volume of a liquid changes with temperature, aiming to determine the liquid’s volumetric thermal expansion coefficient.
+• Understanding volumetric expansion: Participants will explore how the volume of a liquid changes with temperature, aiming to determine the liquid’s volumetric thermal expansion coefficient.

-• Temperature Measurement Techniques: The experiment introduces methods for accurately measuring temperature and the height of a liquid in a capillary tube, enhancing participants’ familiarity with temperature-related measurements.
+• Temperature measurement techniques: The experiment introduces methods for accurately measuring temperature and the height of a liquid in a capillary tube, enhancing participants’ familiarity with temperature-related measurements.

-• Laboratory Instrument Manipulation: Students will practice using various laboratory instruments, improving their hands-on skills in conducting experiments.
+• Laboratory instrument manipulation: Students will practice using various laboratory instruments, improving their hands-on skills in conducting experiments.

-• Fundamentals of Liquid Thermodynamics: Through this procedure, participants will gain insights into the basic principles of thermodynamics as they apply to liquids, including the relationship between temperature and volume.
+• Fundamentals of liquid thermodynamics: Through this procedure, participants will gain insights into the basic principles of thermodynamics as they apply to liquids, including the relationship between temperature and volume.

 This laboratory experience is crucial for understanding how temperature affects a liquid’s volume and for mastering precise measurement techniques in a laboratory setting.